wazuh/wazuh-documentation/source/user-manual/certificates.rst

 Certificates deployment
 =======================

 In the :ref:`installation guide <installation_guide>`, the Wazuh cert tool has been used to create certificates, but any other certificates creation method, for example using `OpenSSL <https://www.openssl.org/>`_, can be used.
+This tool can be downloaded here: `wazuh-certs-tool.sh <https://packages-dev.wazuh.com/4.3/wazuh-certs-tool.sh>`_.

 There are three kinds of certificates needed for the installation